 80% of our members disagreed with the statement ‘the new powers for the Secretary of State in the Health and Care Bill will benefit patients’ when we surveyed them last year.

-These amendments are also supported by:
+This ask is also supported by:

 - British Medical Association